 4. Apply some solder directly to the tip of the wire.
 This makes it easier for heat to transfer to the wire.

 Apply some heat to the wire and add more solder.
 This will secure the connection but be careful, too much heat can damage the diode.
 6.

 Tin the end of the wires to prevent fraying.
 (Side Note: Warning, soldering produces toxic fumes, make sure you are in a well ventilated area or use a fume extractor before soldering, and do not forget to turn it off when finished.)
 7.

 Time for some crimping.
-The switches and other connections require crimping of some push on connectors.
+The switches and other connections require the crimping of some push-on connectors.
 Our solder ends from earlier will fit perfectly into the connector.
 If you do not have a crimping tool then use some pliers with a flat area to flatten the connector.
 Make sure its on nice and tight.
 (You can find these connectors, along with wires and diodes in our handy wiring kit

 Almost there.
 We need to wire up the system now to make sure everything works fine.
 We used a miltimeter/voltmeter to check and see that the relays were giving +12 VDC and -12 VDC with each system.
 The electrical drawing for wiring is available here

 .
-(We used a terminal strip to make the circuit cleaner and simpler but it is not necessary for system to function
+(We used a terminal strip to make the circuit cleaner and simpler but it is not necessary for the system to function

 Once you confirm that everything is working correctly you'll be ready for installation!
 Below is a photo showing off all the circuitry a little more clearly for you.

 All done!
 Hopefully you found this helpful but if you happen to have any other inquiries remember we are always available